redhat-sap/sap-edge/README.md

 stringData:
   # The base URL of your Jira instance (e.g., https://your-org.atlassian.net)
   serverURL: "https://your-jira-instance.com"
-  # The email of the user to authenticate as
-  username: "your-email@example.com"
   # Your Jira API token (NEVER use your password)
   apiToken: "your-super-secret-api-token"
 ```